TrickfireRobotics/urc-2023/docs/can_moteus.md

 ### **The Multiprocess Cycle**
 Each cycle, 0.02 seconds, the Moteus multiprocess reads the head of the `_queueToMoteus` and updates the set value for the target motor.
 It then goes through each motor that was succesfully connected to the CAN/CANFD bus and sends their set data.
 At the same time, it recieves information about the Moteus controller and populates each motor's `toPublisherQueue`.

-Here is a diagram of the process
+Here is a diagram of the process:

 ![what](./resources/moteus_docs.png)